tramitit/guides/en/poland/theft_report.md

 ---
-title: "Theft report"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Theft Report in Poland"
+- Poland
+date: '2024-06-07'
-description: "A detailed guide on how to report a theft in Poland."
+description: Learn how to file a theft report in Poland efficiently.
+Find out who needs it, required documents, procedure steps, and available providers for assistance.
 draft: false
+meta_title: 'Filing a Theft Report in Poland: Procedure & Providers'
+title: 'Filing a Theft Report in Poland: Procedure & Providers'
-translationKey: "poland-theft_report"
+translationKey: poland-theft_report
 ---

 ## Description
 ### What is it?